thynnine/pysic/PyInterface_f90.rst

     vectors: double precision  *intent(in)*    *size(3, 3)*
         A 3x3 matrix containing the vectors spanning the supercell.
 The first index runs over xyz and the second index runs over the three vectors.
     inverse: double precision  *intent(in)*    *size(3, 3)*
-        A 3x3 matrix containing the inverse matrix of the one given in vectors, i.e. :math:`A*B = I` for the two matrices.
+        A 3x3 matrix containing the inverse matrix of the one given in vectors, i.e. :math:`M^{-1}*M = I` for the two matrices.
 Since the latter represents a cell of non-zero volume, this inverse must exist.
 It is not tested that the given matrix actually is the inverse, the user must make sure it is.
     periodicity: logical  *intent(in)*    *size(3)*
         A 3-element vector containing logical tags specifying if the system is periodic in the directions of the three vectors spanning the supercell.